Manara, Israel: Background

-The site was formerly inhabited by Arabs, when it was known as Khirbet el-Menarah, 'the Ruin of the Lighthouse'.
+The site was formerly inhabited by Palestinians, when it was known as Khirbet el-Menarah, 'the Ruin of the Lighthouse'.
 In 1881, the PEF's Survey of Western Palestine (SWP) described it as "ruins of a modern Arab village, several rock-cut cisterns, and one wine-press".

 In the 1940s, 2538 dunams of land were purchased by the Jewish National Fund from Asa'ad Bey Khuri of Beirut.

 1940s

 Manara was established in 1943 by members of the HaNoar HaOved VeHaLomed youth group and young immigrants from Germany and Poland.
 Leon Uris used an incident from the history of the kibbutz in his novel, Exodus.
 The scene of the night hike with the children from the fictional kibbutz Gan Dafna as it faced attack, was based on the war-time transport of the children of kibbutz Manara from the mountaintop to what was presumed to be a safer place on the valley floor.
-Former Prime Minister Yitzhak Rabin's sister Rachel Rabin-Ya'akov was a founding member.
+Former Prime Minister Yitzhak Rabin's sister Rachel Rabin was a founding member.

-In June 1948 the kibbutz requested land from the newly depopulated Palestinian Arab village of Qadas, as it was "suitable for winter crops."
+In June 1948 the kibbutz requested land near the newly depopulated Arab village of Qadas (which was formerly the Israelite town of Kedesh in ancient times), as it was "suitable for winter crops."